 Teodoro Angelo Villanueva

 Ted was born and raised in Bacolod City, Philippines.
-He started facilitating leadership and team building programs back in 2013 with Youth Empowering Youth Initiative, a local organization he co-founded.
+He started facilitating leadership and team-building programs back in 2013 with the Youth Empowering Youth Initiative, a local organization he co-founded.
 He has a passion for the arts, outdoors and youth empowerment, which led him to become a Physical Education teacher.
 Even with a full-time job as an educator, he takes time volunteering and organizing different programs for community development and empowering the Filipino youth.

 Sondang Amelia Karansiska Situmorang

 Born and raised on the island of Sumatra with many diverse cultures in Indonesia, Sondang is really into cross-cultural understanding to reach harmony with each other.
 She studied tourism and her passion is making good and positive impacts on any work she does and every person she meets.
 She has been leading outdoor school experiences since 2010 with a variety of ages and schools from all over the world.
 Each coming to experience a little part of Indonesia on the small islands of Riau territory through social projects or teaching English.
 She also took university students to be immersed in the local community during homestays for cross-cultural studies.
 She has now been with JUMP! just over a year, running programs in Indonesia and China.
 She loves people, traveling, learning new things in life, singing and eating all kinds of desserts.